Health Studies User Conference 2023

 Do you want to know the latest developments in health data from social surveys?
-Would you like to understand more about the impact of COVID-19 on these studies and their outputs?
 Are you interested in research using health data?

-The annual Health Studies User Conference is a one-day conference organised by the UK Data Service in collaboration with UCL and the National Centre for Social Research.
-This year the conference will again be held online and is free to attend.
+This free conference, organised by the UK Data Service in collaboration with UCL and the National Centre for Social Research, will be held in London at UCL on 29 June 2023.

 - Health Survey for England